FIWARE/tutorials.Context-Providers/README.md

 Similarly, if a subscription CRUD request is passed into the primary context broker, it is passed onto the secondary sources to deal with.

-There result is a hierarchy in that each of the registered **Context Sources** should end up with a duplicate copy of the data, and no data is held in the primary context broker.
+The result of a `redirect` registration is a hierarchy of context brokers, in that each of the registered **Context Sources** should end up with a duplicate copy of the data, but no data is held in the primary context broker whatsoever.

 #### 3️⃣ Request: